rust-lang/rust/text/0000-document_all_features.md

 - [a new section in the RFC][new-rfc-section], "How do we teach this?" modeled on Ember's updated RFC process

-- [a new requirement that the changes themselves be properly documented before being merged to stable][]
+- [a new requirement that the changes themselves be properly documented before being merged to stable][require-documentation-before-stabilization]

 ## New RFC section: "How do we teach this?"